andrewgy8/andrew.grahamyooll.com/README.md

 # Bakesite

-Dead simple static site for github pages.
+Simple static site generator for Github pages in less than 130 lines of code.

 Write markdown, publish html.